How to recover from a bad sender reputation?

 A sender reputation score is not that different from a credit report; restoring it from a low point can be a real challenge.
 Rising spam complaints, low CTRs, thwarted inboxing, etc., show up long before your reputation takes a hit.
 Stay alert – these are the things that matter for deliverability.

-ISPs rate email senders on spam complaints, content quality, sending frequency, message size, user engagement, etc. On a scale of 0-100, a 70+ score is sure to get you good inboxing.
-Let’s look at some factors that influence sender reputation the most.
+Your email sender reputation is primarily defined by inbox service providers (ISPs).
+They rate email senders on spam complaints, content quality, sending frequency, message size, user engagement, etc., on a scale of 0-100.
+A 70+ score is sure to get you good inboxing.
+However, there are some factors that influence an email sender reputation the most.

 IP reputation indicates the quality of an IP address.
 ISPs monitor bounce rates, spam complaints, volume, frequency of emails, etc., to determine the final score for an IP address.